EITI Team with Stakeholders

 The Extractive Industries Transparency Initiative (EITI) is a global initiative that promotes the open and accountable management of oil, gas and mineral resources.
 Its implementation is overseen by the EITI International Board chaired by Rt Hon Helen Clark.
 The Board represents extractive companies, investors, international civil society organizations and supporting country governments.

-MSG Chairperson highlighting findings of the UGEITI Report FY 2020/2021 at Media Centre in Kampala
+MSG Chairperson highlighting findings of the UGEITI Report FY 2020/2021 at Uganda media centre

 UGEITI Stakeholders